 Press DSP again to change the occupancy mode to optimize sound for ALL SEATS, DRIVER SEAT or REAR SEAT.

-4. Mute: Press to MUTE playing media; press again return to playing media the bass output.
-Treble: Press TREB; then press
+4. Mute: Press to MUTE playing media; press again return to playing media

 5. Eject: Press to eject a CD.
 Press and hold to eject all loaded discs.